-Cancer Patient’s 10-Centimeter Tumor Disappears After Eight Weeks at CHIPSA Hospital
+Cancer Patient’s 10-Centimeter Tumor Fades Away After Going To CHIPSA In Mexico!

 John Dilday was diagnosed with stage 4 squamous cell and basal cell carcinoma in his neck over three years ago.